Godfred Donsah ready to prove his worth at Bologna | Goal.com

 Donsah's entire senior career has been in Italy, with previous spells at Hellas Verona and Cagliari.
 He also featured for Palermo at youth level.

-He has been capped once for the Ghana national team, playing 49 minutes in a 1-1 home draw with Egypt in a 2018 World Cup qualifiers on November 12, 2017.
+He has been capped once for the Ghana national team, playing 49 minutes in a 1-1 home draw with Egypt in a 2018 World Cup qualifier on November 12, 2017.